 how to get to 15% body fat

 • Maintaining a moderate calorie deficit for 8-12 weeks will be required for most people, as well as hitting adequate daily protein.
-Strength training should be performed to preserve muscle mass.

-• Cardio can be used to assist fat loss and Important lifestyle factors should be in place such as hitting a daily step goal and prioritizing sleep and recovery to maximize results.
+• Strength training should be performed to preserve muscle mass, and cardio can be used to assist fat loss.
+Important lifestyle factors should be in place such as hitting a daily step goal and prioritizing sleep and recovery to maximize results.

 why 15% body fat?

-15% body fat is sustainable and will not require an overly aggressive calorie deficit to achieve, and this level of leanness is relatively easy to maintain.
-Importantly it will not negatively affect our ability to train hard, build muscle, and recover from our workouts, as can sometimes be the case when trying to reach and maintain lower levels of body fat.
+A true 15% body fat is leaner than people realize.
+When most people say they are 15% body fat they are in reality closer to 20%.
+When you hit 15% body fat you will be leaner than the vast majority of the population.
+People may even define you as ‘ripped’ if you have built a decent amount of muscle.
+With that said, this level of leanness is relatively easy to maintain.
+You can still live life a little, and have some flexibility in your food choices.
+Importantly it will not affect your ability to train hard, build muscle, and recover from your workouts, as can sometimes be the case when trying to reach and maintain lower levels of body fat.

 what does it take to get to 15% body fat?

-With that said we believe this goal is achievable for almost everyone, the process is a relatively simple one although not necessarily an easy one.
+Achieving 15% body fat or the equivalent body fat percentage for women will require a little planning, and a basic understanding of some important training, nutrition, and lifestyle principles.
+With that said we believe this goal is achievable for almost everyone.
+The process is a relatively simple one although not necessarily an easy one.
 Some hard work and discipline is required as well as consistency over time.
-The amount of time required to achieve this goal will depend on where an individual is starting from as well as their previous experience and dietary history.
+The amount of time required to achieve this goal will depend on where an individual is starting from as well as their previous training experience and dietary history.

 mindset to get to 15% body fat